• Home

 • Links

-Charles J. Page: documentary photography
+Charles J. Page: documentary photographer

 The construction of this railway was the culmination of 100 years of promises and false starts.
 The building of a north south trans-continental railway was first proposed at the time of federation in 1901.

 Its creation was one of Australia’s biggest construction projects, rivalled only by the Snowy Mountains Scheme.
-The chief minister of the Northern Territory, Clair Martin called the project ‘the steel spine running down the centre of Australia’
+The chief minister of the Northern Territory, Clair Martin called the project ‘the steel spine running down the centre of Australia’.